zoomdmartin02/Covid_Vaccine_Analysis/README.md

 [Click Here for Tableau Visualizations](https://public.tableau.com/views/Final_Project_Viz/COVID19Dashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link)

+We have provided a recording of a demonstration of the Python library Shapash, which is visualization for our supervised learning model.
+Please see zoom_0.mp4 in our Main branch.

 ## The Summary
 COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19 without us having to get the illness.
 Getting vaccinated is one of many steps you can take to protect yourself and others from COVID-19.
 Protection from COVID-19 is critically important because for some people, COVID-19 can cause severe illness or death as seen by the data we are analyzing.